Today's Articles

 Professor Verene Shepherd said, "In Jamaica's 58 years of Independence, "I don't think enough is being done to teach the children about their origins."
 In the same vein, Professor Shepherd says young people need to be taught to love their black skin instead of being told that 'nothing black is no good and that it is better to be brown, adding that "we have to teach pride in our race and that can come through the teachings of Marcus Mosiah Garvey."
 She contends that education must be the vehicle by which culture is passed on, adding that one way of doing so is through history, which should be mandatory in school.

-Other society leaders and policymakers should emphasize studying the arts so that youth know their history to be well-rounded individuals.
+Other society leaders and policymakers should emphasize studying the arts so youth know their history and become well-rounded individuals.
 Another culture advocate, Professor Carolyn Cooper, concurs that the festival tradition is one of the main ways Jamaica's cultural heritage is preserved and promoted among young people.
 Afro Jamaicans presently represent the largest ethnic group in the country.
 As of 2001, about 15 hardcore garrison communities exist in Jamaica.
 The residents of the garrison form vigilante groups that engage in ongoing political turf wars.
 Initially, these groups were solely politically motivated, but eventually, they all became invested in the drug trade and became what is known as Jamaican possess.